sjl/red-tape/docs/02-basics.markdown

 Finally, also notice that the `:data` entry in the result map is present and contains the data the user entered, even though it turned out to be invalid.
-We'll use this later when we want to rerender the form, so the user doesn't have to type all the data out again.
+We'll use this later when we want to rerender the form, so the user doesn't have to type all the data again.

 Built-In Cleaners
 -----------------